timokoesters/conduit/README.md

 If you believe you have found a security issue, please send a message to [Timo](https://matrix.to/#/@timo:conduit.rs) and/or [Matthias](https://matrix.to/#/@matthias:ahouansou.cz) on Matrix, or send an email to [conduit@koesters.xyz](mailto:conduit@koesters.xyz).
-Please do not disclose details about the issue to anyone else before a fix is released publically.
+Please do not disclose details about the issue to anyone else before a fix is released publicly.

 #### Thanks to